Energy development

 Energy development is the field of activities focused on obtaining sources of energy from natural resources.
-These activities include the production of renewable, nuclear, and fossil fuel derived sources of energy, and for the recovery and reuse of energy that would otherwise be wasted.
-Energy conservation and efficiency measures reduce the demand for energy development, and can have benefits to society with improvements to environmental issues.
+These activities include the production of fossil fuel-derived, nuclear, and renewable sources of energy, and for the recovery and reuse of energy that would otherwise be wasted.
+Energy conservation and efficiency measures reduce the demand for energy development and can benefit society by improving environmental issues.

-Societies use energy for transportation, manufacturing, illumination, heating and air conditioning, and communication, for industrial, commercial, agricultural and domestic purposes.
+Societies use energy for communication, heating, ventilation, and air conditioning, illumination, manufacturing, and transportation, for agricultural, commercial, domestic, and industrial purposes.
 Energy resources may be classified as primary resources, where the resource can be used in substantially its original form, or as secondary resources, where the energy source must be converted into a more conveniently usable form.
 Non-renewable resources are significantly depleted by human use, whereas renewable resources are produced by ongoing processes that can sustain indefinite human exploitation.

 Thousands of people are employed in the energy industry.
 The conventional industry comprises the petroleum industry, the natural gas industry, the electrical power industry, and the nuclear industry.
 New energy industries include the renewable energy industry, comprising alternative and sustainable manufacture, distribution, and sale of alternative fuels.